felipefialho/frontend-challenges/README.md

 # Challenges

-Listing some playful challenges in vacant jobs
+Listing some playful open-source's challenges to vacant jobs.

 ## Brazil